Nathan Peterman

-Nathan Michael Peterman (born May 4, 1994) is an American football quarterback who is a free agent.
-He played college football at Pittsburgh following a stint with Tennessee and was selected by the Buffalo Bills in the fifth round of the 2017 NFL Draft.
+Nathan Michael Peterman (born May 4, 1994) is an American professional football quarterback who played in the National Football League (NFL) for seven seasons.
+He played college football for the Pittsburgh Panthers following a stint with the Tennessee Volunteers and was selected by the Buffalo Bills in the fifth round of the 2017 NFL draft.

 Peterman struggled early in the NFL, throwing five interceptions during the first half of his starting debut and posting a 0.0 passer rating in the 2018 season opener.
-His 11 interceptions thrown within his first 100 career passing attempts remain the most by any NFL quarterback in such a span.
-Released by the Bills during the 2018 season, Peterman joined the Raiders franchise, where he served as a backup for four seasons.
-He signed with the Bears in 2022.
+Peterman's 11 interceptions between 2017 and 2018 are the most for a quarterback with fewer than 100 passing attempts.
+After being released by the Bills during the 2018 season, Peterman spent his next six seasons as a backup for the Las Vegas Raiders franchise and Chicago Bears.

-Early years
+Early life

 Peterman attended Bartram Trail High School in St. Johns, Florida.
 While at Bartram Trail, he played for the Bears football team.
-As a senior, he passed for 2,392 yards and 36 touchdowns.
-Peterman was rated as a four-star recruit and committed to the University of Tennessee to play college football under head coach Derek Dooley.
+As a senior, Peterman passed for 2,392 yards and 36 touchdowns.
+He was rated as a four-star recruit and committed to the University of Tennessee to play college football under head coach Derek Dooley.

 College career

-University of Tennessee
+Tennessee

 In 2012, Peterman redshirted in first year at Tennessee.
-After the Vanderbilt game of that season, Dooley was fired as head coach.
+After a poor performance against Vanderbilt, Dooley was fired as head coach.

 After his redshirt freshman year, Peterman's head coach was Butch Jones.
 Peterman was one of the three backup quarterbacks as Justin Worley won the starting job in the offseason.
 Peterman made his collegiate debut in a home game at Neyland Stadium against Austin Peay in relief of Worley in a 45–0 victory.
 He was 4-of-8 passing for 28 yards against the Governors.
 After the game against #2 Oregon at Autzen Stadium, where Tennessee was defeated by a score of 59–14, Worley was benched in favor of Peterman.
 Peterman made his first career start against #19 Florida at Ben Hill Griffin Stadium in Gainesville, Florida.
 He was injured in the game and was eventually benched for Worley during the game after completing 4-of-11 passes for only five yards and two interceptions.
 The injury ended up being a broken hand.
 Overall, Peterman appeared in four games that season, completing 10-of-23 passes for 45 yards and two interceptions.

 As a sophomore in 2014, he remained behind Worley on the depth chart.
 He played in seven games and made one start, which came against #4 Alabama at Neyland Stadium, after Worley was injured in the 34–3 loss to #3 Ole Miss.
 Despite getting the start, Joshua Dobbs relieved Peterman in the game.
 Dobbs started the next game against South Carolina and kept the job for the rest of the season.
 Peterman made one last appearance as a member of the Volunteers against Kentucky.
 In relief of Dobbs in the 50–16 victory, Peterman finished the game.
 He completed 10-of-20 passes for 49 yards on the 2014 season.